-As disclosed in notes 4 and 20 to the consolidated financial statements, the fair value of the quoted equity instrument under suspension and unquoted equity instruments in equity instruments at FVTOCI is HK\$137,416,000 as at 31 December 2020 (2019: approximately HK\$135,758,000).
-The valuation is carried out by external independent valuers (the "Valuers") engaged by the Group.
+As disclosed in notes 4 and 19 to the consolidated financial statements, the fair value of the unquoted equity instruments in equity instruments at FVTOCI is HK\$73,556,000 as at 31 December 2021.
+The valuation is carried out by external independent valuers (the "Valuers") engaged by the Group and by the management of the Group.

 In determining the fair value of the unquoted investments in equity instruments at FVTOCI, the management of the Group has adopted the discounted cash flows method and market approach.
-Management's estimates are based on cash flow forecast for the relevant business and requires the adoption of certain assumptions such as budgeted sales, gross margin, other related expenses, discount rate and terminal growth rate and based on the market approach with reference to comparable companies engaged in similar business as the investee and require the adoption of certain assumptions such as P/E multiple and discount for lack of marketability.
+Management's estimates are based on cash flow forecast for the relevant business and requires the adoption of certain assumptions such as budgeted sales, gross margin, other related expenses, discount rate and terminal growth rate and based on the market approach with reference to recent transactions.